Best Wood for Smoking Pork Butt: Here’s Why it’s Fruit Woods

 Just to sort of get this out of the way too – Just because peaches and cherries may be sweet, it doesn’t necessarily mean the wood smoke tastes sweet; Granted, it definitely smells sweet.

-Personally, with cherry I can always pick up on a slight sweetness – whereas with peach I just taste a light smoke flavor.
+Personally, with cherry I can always pick up on a slight sweetness – whereas with peach it’s a slightly stronger smoke flavor and no sweetness.

 If you’re smoking for a crowd that you know likes smoke, hickory is a great way to achieve that.